-Fran is a solicitor in the Private department specialising in immigration law.
+Fran is a Managing Associate in the Private department specialising in immigration law.

 Fran advises clients on a broad range of immigration issues, particularly those of an exceptional, complex and sensitive nature.